Friday, March 19, 2010

 I have drunk my wine with my milk

-eat, friends; drink
+Now eat, friends; and drink

-yea, be intoxicated, O lovers
+and be intoxicated, O lovers

 An argument for incarnation?
 I am reminded of John 6 - except ye eat my flesh and drink my blood, ye have no life in you